buddydev/bp-xprofile-custom-field-types/readme.txt

 3. profile view screenshot-3.png

 == Changelog ==

+= 1.0.5 =
+ * Fix the date format for birthdate checking.
+Now it validates correctly(Earlier only year and month was significant).
+ * Fix a validation issue with registration page when birthdate is not selected correctly and min age is required.
+ * Improve from/to field display filter.
+ * Fix translation for the birthdate field.

 = 1.0.4 =
  * Fix the signup validation.
 Thank you Thank you @carsten-lund.